 Is the Hobo Aggressive?

-This spider originally was called an “aggressive house spider” this started out from the incorrect interpretation of the name--agrestis.
+These hobo spiders are originally called “aggressive house spider” and is commonly interpreted as harmful to humans.
+This started out from the incorrect interpretation of the name--agrestis.
 Its species name actually translates to “of the field or land”.

-A name assigned because of the hobo’s natural habitat in the grassy European fields, where it first originated.
+A name is assigned because of the hobo’s natural habitat in the grassy European fields where it first originated.

 What is the Life Cycle of the Hobo Spider?